jlleongarcia/jlleongarcia/content/blog/tinker-firebat.md

 7z b -mmt4
 ```

-> Firebat results go to 22k events if power saving mode is enabled in Linux
+> Firebat results go down to 22k events if power saving mode is enabled in Linux

 And now the real benchmarks: